proofcarryingdata/zupass/packages/rsa-image-pcd/README.md

-# `@pcd/rsa-pcd`
+# `@pcd/rsa-image-pcd`

-PCD representing an RSA signature with a public-private keypair.
+PCD representing an RSA signature of a url to an image.